Skip to Content

 top things to do in nantucket

-Although Nantucket is better known for its fresh local clams and scallops, you can also enjoy some of the best lobster rolls while visiting the island.
+Although Nantucket is better known for its fresh local clams and scallops, you can also enjoy some of the best lobster rolls while visiting the island; one of the best things to do in Nantucket.

 The lobster rolls are prepared with the best lobster from Maine.
 You can find it served in both the New England style, which is grilled and chilled on a buttered bun, as well as in Connecticut style, which is prepared with a warm lobster salad with mayonnaise and served on a bun.